fenago/react-graphql-intro/md/lab_4.md

 **Note:** You can use project created in Lab 1.

 Installing Express.js is pretty easy.
-We can use npm in the same way as in the first lab:
+We can use npm in the same way as in the previous lab:

 ```
+cd ~/graphbook

 npm install --save express@4.16.4
 ```

-This command adds the latest version of Express to [package.json].

-In the first lab, we created all JavaScript files directly in the [src/client] folder.
+In the previous lab, we created all JavaScript files directly in the [src/client] folder.
 Now, let\'s create a separate folder for our server-side code.
 This separation gives us a tidy directory structure.
 We will create the folder with the following command: